A ‘timeless’ tradition: How fly genes get their names

 “It’s an example of both the creativity of the original discovers and the genes’ evolutionary conserved roles across species,” Lee says.

-This naming tradition has led to some controversy when human genes take on the names of the Drosophila homologs.
-The whimsical-sounding Sonic Hedgehog gene, for example, can cause severe and sometimes deadly malformations in the brain when mutated in humans.
-A few such human genes have been renamed, to avoid seemingly insensitive conversations between doctors and patients when discussing genetic diseases.
+This naming tradition has led to some controversy when human genes take on the names of their Drosophila homologs.
+The whimsical-sounding sonic hedgehog gene, for example, can cause severe and sometimes deadly malformations in the brain when mutated in humans.
+A few such human genes have been renamed, to avoid seemingly insensitive conversations between doctors and patients when discussing genetic disorders.

 But beyond its role in the culture and tradition of Drosophila research, the practice also has scholarly value.
 Descriptive gene names are more likely to stick in a researcher’s mind than, say, an assortment of a few letters and numbers.

 And since many genes are conserved across species, remembering the name of a gene that causes a particular physiological response is useful.
 If researchers saw a same response in another species, they could more quickly determine if the species had a homologue to the gene discovered in flies.